hungsu/digital_garden/src/site/notes/Gear/Pikes trifold bike.md

 This bike is a clone of a popular folding bike, the Brompton.
 It has a number of difference from Bromptons, including one advantage you can see in the above photo - the "shopping cart" mode can be done with one fold or two.
 Bromptons require two folds.

 The company is Indonesian, but their [website](https://www.elementbike.id/) doesn't seem to have this bike listed anymore.
+It appears to be a popular bike in the Philippines, where there are [many](https://www.youtube.com/watch?v=D9ZE9XZM94U) reviews, and a [Facebook group](https://www.facebook.com/groups/2852663824947714).

 ## Parts and specs